Scheduled MonumentsEnglandSettlement SW of Naddle Bridge

 Settlement SW of Naddle Bridge is a scheduled monument protected by Historic England under reference 1007199.
 View the official record →

-Settlement SW of Naddle Bridge is a prehistoric settlement located in Westmorland, in the Lake District region of north-western England.
+Settlement SW of Naddle Bridge is a prehistoric or early historic settlement site located in Westmorland, comprising the remains of structures that reflect patterns of habitation in the upland regions of the English Lake District.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007199.

 Settlement SW of Naddle Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007199.